I've been promising them to the audience for four...

 He says, you know, George Bush 41 got ridiculed for his thousand points of light.

-Here Gore's got a thousand points of doom out there.
+Here, Gore's got a thousand points of doom out there.

-And everybody is singing his praises.
+And everybody's singing his praises.

 Al Gore's thousand points of doom.

-All right, Bush thanks the troops and their families and tells them they're making history.
+Bush thanks the troops and their families and tells them they're making history.

 This is in Baghdad.